xenohunter/timestore/README.md

     var interval = gameTimers.setInterval('someId', ohThatCallbackAgain, 200);

-    // And you can reach your interval from the farthest corner of your code: gameTimers.pauseInterval('someId'); // If you doesn't resume him, his callback won't be invoked, ever!
+    // And you can reach your interval from the farthest corner of your code: gameTimers.pauseInterval('someId');

 Timeouts and intervals are stored aside from each other so the same IDs can be used for two of them.
-Though I don't recommend to do so due to the bad readability of the code with same or similar IDs.
+Though I don't recommend to do so due to the bad readability of the code with somehow doubling IDs.

-Be aware: **do not use numbers (and strings with just numbers in them, too) as IDs** because numbers are used as the inner standard for IDs.
-That behavior will be demolished in the next version (ASAP - *this is the 27th of September, the Year 2016, and the current version of **timestore** is 1.1.0*).
+**NOTE**: *do not use numbers (and strings with just numbers in them, too) as IDs* because numbers are used as the inner standard for IDs.

 ## API